RayYH/docker-deployments/README.md

 ## Generate Certs

-Use the [mkcert](https://github.com/FiloSottile/mkcert) to generate the certificates.
+Use the [mkcert](https://github.com/FiloSottile/mkcert) tool to generate the certificates.

 ```bash
 # Install mkcert